dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 There are two categories of partner integrations:

--  **dbt Semantic Layer partners** - This refers to a group of dbt Labs partners who have full end-to-end integrations with the dbt Semantic Layer and leverage the dbt Server.
+-  **dbt Semantic Layer partners** - Semantic Layer integrations are capable of interactively querying dbt metrics, surfacing the underlying data in partner tools.
+This refers to a group of dbt Labs partners who have full end-to-end integrations with the dbt Semantic Layer and leverage the dbt Server.

--  **dbt metrics ready partners** - This refers to all partners integrating with dbt metrics functionality but do not leverage the dbt Server.
+-  **Metrics Ready partners** - Metrics Ready integrations facilitate building, discovery, and collaboration on dbt metric definitions.

 For information on the different integration partners, their documentation, and more, review our [dbt Semantic Layer integrations](https://www.getdbt.com/product/semantic-layer-integrations) page.